Books About Cycling in France

 The Discovery of France

-In my Mother's Day blog, I described Dervla Murphy's Full Tilt: Ireland to India with a Bicycle as having only a tenuous link to France, but I'm including it here (again) because although it only has a few paragraphs on France, it's still one of the most inspiring travelogues ever published.
+Dervla Murphy's Full Tilt: Ireland to India with a Bicycle may only a tenuous link to France, but I'm including it here because although it only has a few paragraphs on France, it's still one of the most inspiring travelogues ever published.

 I'd love to hear about any books that have inspired your French cycling adventures.